Will I cross that line?

 It’s been 17 weeks of early mornings.
 Marathon training waits for no one.
 Alarms noisily woke us at 4:30am as we groggily rolled out of bed and got out the door a mere 20 minutes later; water bottles in hand, headlamp atop Connor’s head, small light attached to my waist.
 Sweating in more places than we thought possible, we conquered the New Jersey summer heat and humidity, navigated routes in a new city, and got the bejeepers scared out of us by a plethora of deer.
 But we did it.

 It’s been 17 weeks of exhaustion.
 Marathon training is hard.
 We knew this would not be an easy feat; the challenge lay before us and we were ready to take it on.
 Add a lengthy daily commute and moving across the state into the mix, and you’ve got an extra special layer of “OMG this is the most tiring thing I’ve ever done”.
-Peak training had us logging 6-7 miles 3x a week, plus double-digit long runs on the weekends, throughout September and early October.
+Peak training had us logging six-to-seven miles three times per week, plus double-digit long runs on the weekends, throughout September and early October.
 We were exhausted by 8pm most nights.
 But we did it.

 It’s been 17 weeks of learning.
 Marathon training teaches you a lot about yourself.
 You learn that you and your body are capable of more than you ever thought possible.
 You learn how to handle unexpected obstacles outside of your control with ease and that patience is truly a virtue.
 This is a marathon, not a sprint after all.
-The world will always find ways to try to throw you off course; don’t let it.
+The world will always find ways to try to throw you off course.
+Don’t let it.
 Why waste precious energy getting upset or angry over little things that are beyond your control?
-Have your moment, let it pass, and don’t dwell; keep moving forward.
+Have your moment and let it go (different Disney movie, I know); we kept moving forward.

 To perhaps the surprise of no one reading this, “How Far I’ll Go” from Moana has stuck with me throughout training.
 We don’t listen to music while we run, but any time this song came on over the last few months, it made me think about Sunday and what will happen when we cross that line.
 What’s beyond that line?
 Well, for starters, a very long walk out of Central Park, accompanied by a combination of elation, shock, tears, sweat, joy, pain, exhaustion; it’ll be anyone’s guess.